How to Engage on Emotional Tweets?

 It is part of our serie of 8 articles ‘how to engage on twitter’ covering the following 8 categories of tweets: Opinion, Emotion, Authored Content, List, Local News, Endorsement, Question & Request, Event.

 As you try to build relations with new affluents, you will notice that these people frequently post tweets of strong emotional nature.
 Make no mistake, emotional tweets are perfect sources for engagement because emotions are social bridges;

 Emotional tweets are easy to spot because they generally contain emotionally strong verbs, sentences or adjectives.
-In other cases, emotional tweets contain media content that’s emotionally strong, often as pictures, videos
+In other cases, emotional tweets contain media content that’s emotionally strong, often as pictures or videos.

-Here are the different tactics to use to engage on an emotional tweet.
+Here are the different tactics to engage on an emotional tweet.

-People share the emotions they felt when they post a picture or video of what they liked, felt amused, inspired by or interested in such as:
+People share the emotions they were feeling when they post a picture or video of what they liked, felt amused by, inspired by or interested in such as:

 – dogs, cats, kids, friends, husband/wife…